putuoka/c4it-blog/content/posts/2022/074-postgres-crud-dapper/article.md

 path: '/blog/postgres-crud-dapper'
 tags: ["CSharp", "Database","SQL","MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "Mapping every SQL result to a data type can be a pain.
-To simplify our life, we can use an ORM like Dapper to automatically map the data"
+To simplify our life, we can use an ORM like Dapper to automatically map the data."
 created: 2022-03-01
 updated: 2022-03-01
 ---